What is National Insurance?

 When you ring, you will either be asked to attend an ‘evidence of identity’ interview at your local Job Centre Plus, or you will be sent a postal application.
 If you are asked to attend an interview, check exactly what documents you will need to take with you: this is usually a range of original documents such as your passport, national identity card, birth certificate or driving licence.
 International students may need evidence that they are enrolled at QMUL.
 If you need evidence of enrolment:

-- If you are on an undergraduate or a taught postgraduate course, you can request a letter online, or find out how to request a letter in person, here.
+- If you are on an undergraduate or a taught postgraduate course, you can request a letter online.

 - If you are a postgraduate research student, email firstname.lastname@example.org to request a letter, and then go in person to collect the original.
 Alternatively you can request the letter in person by going to the Research Degrees Office, room 2.13, Second Floor, Graduate Centre, Mile End campus.

 If you are looking for work or already working you may also need to provide evidence of this such as job applications or a letter from your employer.
 It might take up to 12 weeks before you receive your NI number through the post, but you can work, and be paid, while you are waiting.

 Do I need a NI number before I start work?